oracle/oracle-database-operator/docs/sharding/provisioning/system_sharding/ssharding_provisioning_with_control_on_resources.md

-# Provisioning Oracle Sharded Database with System-Managed Sharding with additional control on resources like Memory and CPU allocated to Pods
+# Provisioning Oracle Globally Distributed Database with System-Managed Sharding with additional control on resources like Memory and CPU allocated to Pods

 **IMPORTANT:** Make sure you have completed the steps for [Prerequsites for Running Oracle Sharding Database Controller](../../README.md#prerequsites-for-running-oracle-sharding-database-controller) before using Oracle Sharding Controller.